 NOTE: An abridged version of this paper was presented to the annual meeting of the American Indigenous Research Association on October 23, 2016.
-The text of that abridged version can be found here.
-The text on this page is a complete version of the same work.
-Photos on this page do not appear in the abridged version.
+The text of that abridged version was originally published as Volume 2(1a), but has since been removed because of technical problems.

 This presentation uses images from various media sources, all under Fair Use as stated in the Copyright Act of 1976, 17 U.S.C. § 107.
 They may not, therefore, be disseminated.

 In Service to the Land: Indigenous Research Methods in the Natural Sciences

 Tapestry Institute Occasional Papers, Volume 2, Number 1b.

 October 29, 2016

 To cite this article: Adams, Dawn Hill.
 2016.
 In Service to the Land: Indigenous Research Methods in the Natural Sciences.
 Tapestry Institute Occasional Papers, 2(1b). http://tapestryinstitute.org/occasional-papers/in-service-to-the-landindigenous-research-methods-in-the-natural-sciences-vol-2-no-1b-october-2016